 This is actually a very important question, which is of paramount importance in Baseworks, and therefore I really want to focus on it…

-First of all, let’s clarify that a skill is not necessarily something fancy like a handstand or being able to hit a flying drone with a tennis ball.
-Being able to use a spoon without making a mess of your face and clothes is a skill that takes months to acquire.
+First of all, let’s clarify that skill is not necessarily something fancy like a handstand or being able to hit a flying drone with a tennis ball.
+Using a spoon without making a mess of your face and clothes is a skill that takes months to acquire.
 Touch-typing is a skill that requires quite a bit of training, which many people never acquire.

-In his essay, Wallace feels disappointed by a tennis player’s inability to describe in detail her experience of winning a tennis match.
-However I am anticipating that in his own memoir Wallace would not be talking about the experience of typing a letter “T”, or typing a letter “A”, or explaining how exactly his fingers find the right keys when he is typing.
+In his essay, Wallace feels disappointed by a tennis player’s inability to describe her experience of winning a tennis match in detail.
+However, I am anticipating that in his own memoir, Wallace would not be talking about the experience of typing the letter “T,” or typing the letter “A,” or explaining how exactly his fingers find the right keys when he is typing.

 The experience of winning is a very strong emotion, which acts as a motivation that pushes people to compete.
 In fact, competition is also a very strong driver in increasing average athletic performance.